 So let me give you an example.
 A lot of times firms will create what I call these DR tiers: tier 1, tier 2, tier 3.
 Typically tier 1 reflects all those business processes and associated applications that need to be restored within a 24-hour time period.
 Tier 2 comes back and has, you know, has a time frame of maybe one to two days, and perhaps tier 3 is anything greater than three days.
 So they will go and classify and ask that this be in tier 3, but then they will go back to the operations team and say: "You know what, I actually need that application up and running all the time; I need five nines, I need ten nines."
 So you have ten nines over here and you have a tier 3 business process, so you see the incongruence there?
 If you have this much operational availability but you classify the operation as a tier-three app – there is going to be a little problem there.
-But if you have sound policies and standards, which drive operational availably, and ultimately, business continuity and hedging and protection, it will certainly be a lot easier to have those conversation regarding what the recovery time periods and associated objectives should look like.
+But if you have sound policies and standards, which drive operational availability, and ultimately, business continuity and hedging and protection, it will certainly be a lot easier to have those conversation regarding what the recovery time periods and associated objectives should look like.

-Bussiness Continuity and Disaster Recovery Video Series table of contents:
+Business Continuity and Disaster Recovery Video Series

-Disaster recovery and business continuity planning basics
+- Disaster recovery and business continuity planning basics

-Availability, business continuity and disaster recovery
+- Availability, business continuity and disaster recovery

-Defining internal risk management policies
+- Defining internal risk management policies

-Elements of disaster recovery and business continuity planning
+- Elements of disaster recovery and business continuity planning

-Disaster recovery and business continuity planning problems
+- Disaster recovery and business continuity planning problems

-Preventing business continuity, disaster recovery problems
+- Preventing business continuity, disaster recovery problems